luketudge/introduction-to-programming/content/README.md

 # Topics

-You can view interactive versions of the topic pages on:

-* [Binder](https://mybinder.org/v2/gh/luketudge/introduction-to-programming/master?filepath=topics) (can be quite slow to load)
-* [Google Colaboratory](https://colab.research.google.com/github/luketudge/introduction-to-programming) (works well, but requires a Google account)
+You can view interactive versions of the topic pages on [Binder](https://mybinder.org/v2/gh/luketudge/introduction-to-programming/master?filepath=topics) (can be quite slow to load), or on [Google Colaboratory](https://colab.research.google.com/github/luketudge/introduction-to-programming) (works well, but requires a Google account).

 The links below take you to the static versions of the pages.